jthies/dcse-summerschool/README.md

 ctest
 ```

-If all tests are successful, the Docker container is ready to be used.
+If all tests (approx. 150 tests) are successful, the Docker container is ready to be used.

 ### Running the Docker container